Caravan is formed by Pye Hastings, Richard Sinclair, Dave Sinclair and Richard Coughlan.

 Cockney Rebel - Caravan played 2nd]

-[15] Bilzen (Belgium), Jazz Festival [also: Earth &
+[15] Bilzen (Belgium), Dell (Bilzen Jazz Festival) [also:

-Fire, Pluto, Climax Blues Band, Mahavishnu Orchestra,
+Earth & Fire, Pluto, Climax Blues Band, Mahavishnu

-Wishbone Ash, Ike & Tina Turner]
+Orchestra, Wishbone Ash, Ike & Tina Turner]

 [17] Orange (France), Théâtre Antique [also: Climax Blues